andig/vzmon/README.md

 3. Add API key to ``js/options.js``
 4. Add latitide/longitude of your position to ``js/options.js``

-### Volkszaehler API
+### Volkszähler API

 1. Add your [volkszaehler.org](volkszaehler.org) installation URL to ``js/options.js``
 2. Add the names of your generation and usage channels (not the UUIDs!) to ``js/options.js``
 3. If you want to show total consumption, you can add the "totalValue" and "totalValueAtDate" options to indicate at which data your meter had a specific meter reading.
-This value will be used as offset for your data
+This value will be used as offset for your data.

 ### Use as Smartphone app